Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit

 where $N(I, G_n) = \#\{j: \lambda_j^{(n)} \in I\}$. \end{theorem}

 \begin{remark} The assumption that all eigenvalues for all of the graphs $G_n$ in the sequence are bounded away from $-(q+1)$ in particular implies that all of the $G_n$ are non-bipartite.
-In fact, having $-(q+1)$ as an eigenvalue is equivalent to being bipartite. \end{remark}
+In fact, having $-(q+1)$ as an eigenvalue is equivalent to being bipartite.
+See also Remark 1.4 in \cite{nalini_le_masson} \end{remark}

 Le Masson-Sahlsten \cite{le_masson_sahlsten} noted the similarities between quantum ergodicity in the level aspect for modular forms and quantum ergodicity on large regular graphs, and they proved that for sequences of compact hyperbolic surfaces which Benjamini-Schramm converge to the hyperbolic plane, eigenfunctions of the Laplacian with eigenvalue in a fixed compact subinterval of $[1/4, \infty)$ are, on average, equidistributed in a weak sense.
 Parts of their technique were adapted from that of Brooks-Le Masson-Lindenstrauss \cite{brooks_le_masson_lindenstrauss} who reproved Theorem \ref{qe_large_graphs}.
 This technique was further adapted by Abert-Bergeron-Le Masson \cite{abert_bergeron_le_masson} to prove analogous results for sequences of compact rank one locally symmetric spaces converging to the their common universal cover; these authors also connect the original quantum ergodicity theorem (Theorem \ref{qe}) with quantum ergodicity in the Benjamini-Schramm limit.
 More recently Le Masson and Sahlsten \cite{le_masson_sahlsten2} have further adapted the technique to handle finite-volume non-compact hyperbolic surfaces.